sarojc23/sarojc23.github.io/README.md

 # sarojc23.github.io

-This is the personal academic website of Dr. Saroj B. Chand, hosted via GitHub Pages and Jekyll.
+This is the personal academic website of Saroj B. Chand, hosted via GitHub Pages and Jekyll.

 ## Structure
 - `index.markdown`: Home page